dkueken/OccPy/README.md

 --->

 ## Installation
 To install OccPy, several steps are required which may or may not go through easily.
-The tool has been tested on Windows 10 and Mac OS X. Please let me know if you encounter any issues installing the tool.
+The tool has been tested on Windows 10.
+Please let me know if you encounter any issues installing the tool.

 ### Seting up environment
 We expect you to have a working conda installation (either through Anaconda or miniconda)